 The Office Phones

-Let’s consider a situation where we are on the phone and a patient walks into the practice.
+Let’s consider a situation where we are on the phone and a patient enters the practice.
 It’s important to recognize your patient that has just arrived.
 A smile and a wave are a great start!
 Even holding up a finger and a nod may be just enough.
 And your patient may take a seat and wait for you with a hand gesture that encourages your patient to have a seat!

 However, a patient may insist on coming to the desk and stand in front of you to check in.
 If this is the case, it’s important to ask the caller on the line if they are able to hold for a brief moment.
 “Excuse me, Mr. Smith.
 I have just had a patient come to the desk here.
 Would you be able to hold for just a brief moment, please?
 Or would you prefer that I call you back?”